We’re here for you. Don’t hesitate to call us and speak with our team of skilled professionals.

 perutravelcompany@gmail.com

-Once you arrive, your guide will take you out in a rowing boat to explore the lake and spot amazing wildlife such as hoatzins, cormorants, pumas, herons, eagles, howler monkeys, squirrel monkeys, black capuchins, tamarins and sloths.
+Upon arrival, you will explore the lake by rowing boat with your guide, observing incredible Amazon wildlife such as hoatzins, cormorants, herons, eagles, howler monkeys, squirrel monkeys, capuchins, tamarins, and sloths.

-After this unforgettable experience, you will return to the lodge for a traditional lunch before heading back to the city.
+After this unforgettable Lake Sandoval tour experience, you will return to the lodge for lunch before heading back to Puerto Maldonado, completing your Tambopata Amazon rainforest tour in Peru.

 Tambopata is a region in southeastern Peru, known for its incredible biodiversity and pristine rainforest.
 It is located in the Madre de Dios department, near the borders of Bolivia and Brazil, and is home to the Tambopata National Reserve, one of the most biodiverse places on the planet.